node-prism/arc/README.md

 # Quick note before you read on

-arc runs entirely in-process &mdash; not as a service.
+arc runs entirely in-process &mdash; not as a port-bound service.

 ## arc-server